Excerpt from Finding Center Stage

-Richard held Curly’s stare for an extra second before stumbling away.
+Richard held Curly’s stare for an extra second as he stumbled away.
 Looking over his shoulder, Richard saw Curly point at him, raise his thumb to make his hand look like a gun, close one eye, as if he were taking aim, and then lower his thumb to pull the trigger.

 “He’s a crazy son of a bitch.
 Don’t worry about him.
-The guy could hide behind a match stick.”
-Jake smiled.
-“Hey,” asked Jake who pulled Richard around so he stopped looking at Curly, “who is Henry Black?”
+The guy could hide behind a broomstick.”
+Jake laughed and clapped Richard on the back.
+Richard laughed politely but he wasn’t able to forget Curly so easily.

 “Can you strum the lead guitar for me?”
 Jake asked as he stood by the mixing console checking his watch.

-Richard hadn’t played guitar on stage since his mother died.
+Richard hadn’t played guitar on stage since Emily died.
+“Sure.”

-“I thought you knew how to play,” Jake said.
-“Otherwise, I’ve got to get fuckin’ Curley…”
+“I mean if you don’t want to, I’ve got to get Curley…”

 “Happy to,” Richard interrupted and picked up the maroon, ESP guitar from its stand.